Complete The First Column Of The Table

 2. Date/Timestamp

 Using a date or timestamp as the first column can be effective when the table represents a chronological series of events or observations.
-This allows you to easily sort and filter data based on time.
+Easily sort and filter data based on time becomes possible here.

 • Pros: Provides chronological context, useful for time-series data, can be combined with other identifiers.